berakoc/bean/README.md

 # bean
-A declaritive, template-based state manager for JavaScript
+An imperative, template-based state manager for JavaScript